 “The first record came out, and we went on the road for three years straight, living together on a bus,” drummer Brad Wilk recalled to the Los Angeles Times in 1996.
 “When you do that, it’s pretty easy to kind of get sick of each other, and we needed a break.”

-Instead, Rage decided they wanted to strike while the iron was hot.
+Instead of hitting pause, Rage decided they wanted to strike while the iron was hot.
 Without taking so much as a breath to relax, the group dove headfirst into its second album, assembling with producer Brendan O’Brien in Atlanta.
 Tensions ran high during the tumultuous sessions.
 According to MTV, the band “fought so violently among themselves that they briefly broke up.”

 “We go into rehearsal to make a second record, and all the personal differences that we had swept under the rug when we were touring suddenly came up, and we had to deal with them,” Wilk admitted.
 “I felt like the band could have fallen apart then.”